Dal-mzhang/REAL/demo_real/README.txt

-cd Pick (unzip 20161014.zip and move to step 3 to save time) python trigger_p_amp.py #create P picks and amplitudes using STA/LTA python trigger_s_amp.py #create S picks and amplitudes using STA/LTA (I have been working on earthquake association and location using machine-learning picks and REAL) (Compared with STA/LTA, both detection ability and locaiton accruacy are significantly improved) (But machine-learning picker is not available in this package, which can be found at https://github.com/wayneweiqiang/PhaseNet)
+cd Pick (unzip 20161014.zip and move to step 3 to save time) python trigger_p_amp.py #create P picks and amplitudes using STA/LTA python trigger_s_amp.py #create S picks and amplitudes using STA/LTA (see Pick_PhaseNet, it shows how to get machine-learning picks) (Compared with STA/LTA, both detection ability and locaiton accruacy are significantly improved) (PhaseNet can be found at https://github.com/wayneweiqiang/PhaseNet)

 3. Associate and locate events using STA/LTA picks and REAL cd REAL